- How do you type with so few keys?

 switches and/or keycaps, let us know and we can ship a partial kit

 that excludes these for a discount.
-Wood colors vary between
+You will also need a soldering

 - What kind of keycaps are used?